Chair of the Board

 She has published numerous articles in journals, magazines and other media on such small business issues as free trade, finance, entrepreneurship and women small business owners.

 Ms. Swift is a Past President of the Empire Club of Canada, a Director of the C.D.
-Howe Institute, the Canadian Youth Business Foundation, and SOS Children’s Villages Canada, and is currently President of the International Small Business Congress.
-She sits on the advisory board of the Workplace Democracy Institute (WDI).
+Howe Institute, a past director of the Canadian Youth Business Foundation, and SOS Children’s Villages Canada, and is currently President of the International Small Business Congress.
 She was cited in 2003 and again in 2012 as one of the top 100 most powerful women in Canada by the Women’s Executive Network.

 For further information, please contact Gisele Lumsden at (416) 222-8022 or email@example.com